saulegoode/AivenExercise/README.md

 Download the Access Key, Access Certificate, and CA Certificate from the Overview into the same directory as ibeacon_producer.py.

 Edit the ibeacon.properties with appropriate values from console overview.

+**Create a Kafka topic in the Aiven console tab topics named demo-topic.**

 ## PostgreSQL setup: